Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 La Rambla is probably the most famous street in Barcelona, but in reality, it consists of 5 boulevards –or Ramblas– joined to make one long promenade.

-Thousands of people stroll on Las Ramblas every day and night, where they watch the performing street artists, shop, or sit for a nice meal or coffee.
+Thousands of people stroll Las Ramblas every day and night, where they watch the performing street artists, shop, or sit for a nice meal or coffee.

 Las Ramblas is the primary center of activities in the city and is undoubtedly the most famous promenade in Barcelona and probably in all of Spain.